 Guidance

-1.19 Text in this Framework that is not in bold italic type provides guidance to assist in applying the requirements.
+1.19 Text in the <IR> Framework that is not in bold italic type provides guidance to assist in applying the requirements.
 It is not necessary for an integrated report to include all matters referred to in the guidance.